SharmarkeAhmedGabayre/SharmarkeAhmedGabayre/README.md

 - 👋 Hi, I’m Sharm
 - 👀 I’m interested in all things tech.
-- 🌱 I hold a MSc in AI & Cybersecurity and currently working towards a PhD in researching Autonomous Artificial Intelligence (AAI) using Neuromorphic and Quantum computing/deep learning.
+- 🌱 I hold a MSc in AI & Cybersecurity and currently working towards a PhD researching Autonomous Artificial Intelligence (AAI) using Neuromorphic and Quantum computing/deep learning.
 - 💞️ I’m looking to collaborate on any project that is working towards AAI 😁
 - 📫 How to reach me email sgabayre@gmail.com